 A VPN hides your actual IP address by replacing it with another one, protecting your online privacy.
 Therefore, you can use a VPN to conceal your real location and online identity, regardless of your location.
 But keep in mind that illegal activities are still prohibited with a VPN, so always be careful.

-Secure Streaming Without ISP Throttling
+Secure Streaming From Anywhere Without ISp Throttling

 Any time you go online for any purpose (including streaming), your sensitive data is at risk.
 Your IP address is linked to all of the websites and apps you use, making it easier for hackers and other cyber criminals to trace and intercept your connection.